nobel321/SVM-cancer-cell-classification/README.md

-# SVM-cancer-cell-classification
+# SVM-tumour-cell-classification
-Simple support vector machine made in python to classify cancer cells as benign or malignant.
+Simple support vector machine made in python to classify tumour cells as benign or malignant.

 ## Use:
 - Clone github repository and run ```python ./main.py```